Best Practice: Use Templates Instead of Duplication

 Why Templates Are Better

-Avoids copying irrelevant or outdated information
+- Avoid copying irrelevant or outdated information

-Encourages consistent project structure
+- Encourage consistent project structure

-Allows improvement over time (lessons learned)
+- Allow continuous improvement over time (lessons learned)

-Keeps your library organized and easy to manage
+- Keep your library organized and easy to manage

 How to Use Templates in a New Project

-Open the Docs or Scope module.
+- Open the Docs or Scope module.

-Create a Dedicated Template Project (Highly Recommended!)
+Create a Dedicated Template Project (Highly Recommended)

-Why a Dedicated Template Project Works:
+Why a Dedicated Template Project Works

-Easier to manage and update
+- Easier to manage and update centrally

-Captures lessons learned over time
+- Captures lessons learned over time

-Ensures consistency across all new projects
+- Ensures consistency across all new projects

-Reduces setup time significantly
+- Reduces project setup time significantly

-Helpful Resources (Training Links)
+Helpful Resources

-How to Create Professional Project Documents
+- How to Create Professional Project Documents

-https://plannerly.com/courses/basic/lesson/how-to-create-professional-project-documents-like-eir-pir-bep/Importing Example Requirements from the Library
+https://plannerly.com/courses/basic/lesson/how-to-create-professional-project-documents-like-eir-pir-bep/ - Importing Example Requirements from the Library

 https://plannerly.com/courses/basic/lesson/importing-example-information-requirements-from-library/